 - GST would be levied on a common base by both the central and the state government simultaneously.
 The dual GST can be categorized into the following:

-- State GST (SGST)- GST to be levied by states and Union Territories with legislature.
+- State GST (SGST)/Union Territory GST (UTGST)- GST to be levied by states/Union Territories with legislature

-- GSTC (GST Council) would be responsible for deciding the rates of CGST, IGST and SGST/UTGST with mutual agreement of the states and the center.
-The following taxes currently levied by the center would be subsumed with the introduction of GST-
+GSTC (GST Council) would be responsible for deciding the rates of CGST, IGST and SGST/UTGST with mutual agreement of the states and the center.
+The following taxes currently levied by the center have been absorbed with the introduction of GST:

 - Central Excise Duty